bloominstituteoftechnology/Sprint-Challenge--User-Interface/Answers.md

 2. Describe some differences between ```display: block;``` and ```display: inline;```.

+display block fills content from left to right and starts on a new line.
+Inline elements show up right next to content.
+You have no control over the height of display inline. the cross (or X axis)

 3. What are the 4 areas of the box model?

 margin, border, padding, and the elements itself